 Who should use it: In general, anyone who is experiencing stress-related hair shedding or hair loss.
 It may interact with some medications, so a doctor should be consulted before use.
 Pregnant or nursing women, and those who are immunosuppressed, have diabetes, or have problems with their blood pressure or thyroid should not use ashwagandha.

 How often can you use it: Ashwagandha can be taken daily as an oral capsule or sprinkled into water or coffee.
 You may also apply it directly to the scalp as a paste or mix it with your shampoo.

 Works well with: A healthy diet and stress-reducing activities

 Don’t use with: Certain medications—a doctor should always be consulted before beginning a new supplement.

 Benefits of Ashwagandha for Hair

-Ashwagandha can prevent hair loss by targeting one of its main sources: stress.
-By reducing inflammation, this root provides mood-boosting energy and alleviates anxiety.
+Ashwagandha may prevent hair loss by targeting one of its main sources: stress.
+This root reduces inflammation, provides mood-boosting energy, and alleviates anxiety.
 As Reslan explains, “Stress creates inflammation in the body and sends your body into repair mode, which causes the least important systems in the body (hair being one of them) to completely shut down until the more vital and essential systems are protected and regulated.”